 Gene Editing (CRISPR)

-Year(s) Officially Discovered: 1990s
+- Year(s) Officially Discovered: 1990s

-Discovery Put Into Action: By 2015
+- Discovery Put Into Action: By 2015

-Team/Person Behind The Discovery: Mario Capecchi, Martin Evans, Oliver Smithies, Jennifer Doudna, Emmanuelle Charpentier, Feng Zhang
+- Team/Person Behind The Discovery: Mario Capecchi, Martin Evans, Oliver Smithies, Jennifer Doudna, Emmanuelle Charpentier, Feng Zhang

 Genome or Gene Editing is one of the world’s greatest discoveries that we’re now trying to perfect with new technology on a consistent basis.
 Mario Capecchi, Martin Evans, and Oliver Smithies used a form of gene-targeting, which used embryonic stem cells on mice to perform Homologous recombination.
-Essentially it recombines genetics, allowing for one to alter genes and put them back into working order.
+Essentially it recombines genetics, allowing one to alter genes and put them back into working order.
 It won them the 2007 Nobel Prize for Physiology or Medicine.

 While gene-editing was initially discovered in the 1990s, then impressive things happened within the community, it would not become a prominent area until around 2012 when something known as CRISPR-Case9 was developed.
 We now just refer to it as CRISPR, but using the gene-editing discovery, American scientist Jennifer Doudna & French scientist Emmanuelle Charpentier developed the technology.
 We can now alter genes, possibly allowing for some amazing changes in humanity.